 What is the access like?

-The access for each property is different, and you can see details for each property by reading its description on the group land buy page on the Fruit Haven website.
+The access for each property is different, and you can see details for each property by reading its description on the Group Land Buys page.

 Some properties have direct road access.
 However, note that though the road may go through or right alongside of the property, this does not mean that your personal homestead lot will have direct roadside access.
 In most properties where this is the case,we will include a driveway in the property development budget.
 This will be a basic access road that runs alongside most or all of the personal homestead lots.
 If the owners of a property have minimalist preferences and wish to have a lower development budget, we may simply make a trail.